rudresh051/CSE/courses/OperatingSystem/Week1.md

 ![Modern Computer System](image-3.png)

 ## Computer Startup
-* Bootstrap program is loaded at power-up or reboot
+* **Bootstrap program** is loaded at power-up or reboot
-    * Typically stored in ROM or EPROM, generally known as firmware
+    * Typically stored in ROM or EPROM, generally known as **firmware**
     * Initializes all aspects of system
     * Loads operating system kernel and starts execution

-# Computer-System Operation
+## Computer-System Operation
 * Once the kernel is loaded and executing, it can start providing services to the system and its users.
 * Some services are provided outside of the kernel, by system programs that
-are loaded into memory at boot time to become system processes, or system
+are loaded into memory at boot time to become **system processes**, or system
-daemons that run the entire time the kernel is running.
+**daemons** that run the entire time the kernel is running.
-* On UNIX, the first system process is init and it starts many other daemons.
+* On UNIX, the first system process is **init** and it starts many other daemons.
 Once this phase is complete, the system is fully booted, and the system waits
 for some event to occur.
-* The occurrence of an event is usually signaled by an interrupt.
+* The occurrence of an event is usually signaled by an **interrupt**.

 > What happens when a computer is switched on??
 Explain in terms of ROM, RAM, Hard disk, OS , Firmware
+boot device, booting operation.

+## Interrupts
+* There are two types of interrupts:
+    * **Hardware** — a device may trigger an interrupt by sending a signal to the CPU,
+    usually by way of the system bus.
+    * **Software** -- a program may trigger an interrupt by executing a special operation
+    called a system call.
+* A software-generated interrupt (sometimes called **trap** or **exception**) is caused either by
+an error (e.g., divide by zero) or a user request (e.g., an 1/0 request).
+* An operating system is **interrupt driven.**